 ★ In the UK, Parliament passed the Digital Economy Act (in rather a hurry) in April 2010.
 Where there is infringement via file sharing the rights owners will be able to require ISPs to communicate with their customers to tell them of their wrongdoing.
 The ISP must reveal the existence of persistent offenders, and the rights holders can then apply to the court for an order to have their names and addresses revealed.
 This is sometimes called "graduated response" or "three strikes".
-Much of the detail will be set out in secondary legislation that will be appearing over the next year or so.
+Much of the detail will be set out in secondary legislation and at the moment the emphasis is in court ordered blocking of websites.